-Next to the Apple menu are the Load and Save menus.
-You can save the current game in progress with the Save menu (up to 10 different games can be saved).
-Use the Load menu to restore the saved game.
+The first menu at the top left is the FILES menu which allows you to Load and Save games.
+You can save the current game in progress by selecting Save (up to 10 different games can be saved).
+Selecting Load restores a saved game.
 It is a good idea to save your game whenever danger is lurking.
 You never know when your dream adventure may be cut short by an unfortunate accident.